 You can read the brilliant article by Felicity Cloake here.

-The other adjustment I made was I used a baguette vs the ciabatta loaf she recommends.
-I think ciabatta would be better because its softer and will crisp up beautifully when the foil is opened and all the herby butter browns the crust.
+The other adjustment I made have I used a baguette vs the ciabatta loaf she recommends.
+I think ciabatta would be better because it’s softer and will crisp up beautifully when the foil is opened and all the herby butter browns the crust.

 I also omitted the squeeze of lemon juice with my version as I felt it was better suited to parsley than cilantro.
 But you can decide.